Harshitham195/Harshitham195/README.md

 🌟 **Career Objective:** Currently seeking a full-time opportunity as an SDET/Analyst.

-🎓 **Education:** Currently pursuing Master's in Business Analytics at California State University, East Bay (Expected: Dec 2024)
+🎓 **Education:** Currently pursuing Master's in Business Analytics at CSU, East Bay (Expected: Dec 2024)

 💼 **Experience:** I have contributed to renowned companies including Synechron (Attra), Juniper Networks, and CGI.